althomas/tda-for-worm-behavior/README.md

 ## Usage
-1. Symlink `config.R` to desired config file in `config` folder.
-In that config file, set `window_length`, `patch_length`, and number of frames `nframes` as desired.
-Also include the filepaths for the input data, which is a 100-dimensional time series of angles formatted as a csv.
+1. In `config.R`, set `window_length`, `patch_length`, and number of frames `nframes` as desired.
+Also include the filepaths for the input data, which is a 100-dimensional time series of angles formatted as a csv (each row is a 100-dimensional vector).

 2. Run `compute_diagrams.R`.
 This does the heavy computations and can run for hours depending on parameter choice.